 - One parent’s interference with a child’s relationship with the other parent

 At Berkman Bottger Newman & Schein LLP, we are committed to achieving our clients’ goals, and have helped many clients successfully modify custody, visitation, support, and spousal maintenance arrangements.

-Once a court establishes a custody, child support, or spousal maintenance order, nothing short of a court-approved modification or extreme circumstances can relieve a party’s obligation to follow the order.
-When a party is not obeying a divorce-related order, New York law provides administrative processes to enforce the orders at issue, such as:
+Child support orders have other enforcement mechanisms that can be used by city or state agencies in charge of collecting support.
+Once a court establishes a child support order, nothing short of a court-approved modification or extreme circumstances can relieve a party’s obligation to follow the order.
+When a party is not obeying a child support order, New York law provides administrative processes to enforce the orders at issue, such as:

 - Income execution

 - Property execution

 These enforcement mechanisms can be used in conjunction with applications to hold the non-paying parent in contempt of court.
 One thing to note: these options are only available if a parent receiving child support has elected to do such through a government agency, rather than directly from the other parent.

 Our New York enforcement attorneys can help clients petition for the enforcement of court orders and may also defend clients against enforcement actions.

 Contact a NY Family Law Attorney with Experience in Modifications & Enforcement